Codecademy/docs/content/kotlin/concepts/functions/functions_in_kotlin.md

 # Functions in Kotlin

-**Functions are essential part of any Kotlin program.**Functions are reusable part of code that can be called in any part of the code.
-The Kotlin program has to start with `main()` function or there will be an error. `fun` is used to define a function in Kotlin but thear are also predefinec functions like `println `and `print`.
+**Functions are an essential part of any Kotlin program.**Functions are a reusable part of code that can be called in any part of the program.
+The Kotlin program has to start with the `main()` function, or there will be an error. `fun` is used to define a function in Kotlin, but there are also predefined functions like `println `and `print`.
 Functions are called in the `main()` function.

 ## Function `main()`